 The interviewer is trying to find out how knowledgeable you are about the industry you have applied to.
-While it is true that as a project manager, you have a good understanding of how projects work, unfortunately industry knowledge is not directly transferable.
-For example, the processes in the construction sector differ from the health care industry, thus the need for the question.
+While it is true that as a project manager, you have a good understanding of how projects work, industry knowledge is not directly transferable.
+For example, the processes in the construction sector differ from the healthcare industry, thus the need for the question.

 2. How would you rate your project management skills?

-This question aims to achieve 2 things.
+This question aims to achieve two things.
 The first is to determine how honest you are when you have to be your own judge.
-(Note the interviewer has your resume and would probably ask for reference from your past employers or colleagues).
+(Note: the interviewer has your resume and would probably ask for references from your past employers or colleagues.)
 The second is to set a benchmark against which you might be judged on the job.

 3. What do you consider the most important skill of a project manager?

 This question intends to find out your strength and area of competence as a project manager.
 Most people would answer this question by emphasizing their strengths as the most important skill of a project manager.

 4. How do you handle missing a deadline?